arjunsatarkar/hitomezashi/README.md

 `hitomezashi_cli.c` and corresponding header file are the CLI app. `make` will build it; run `./hitomezashi_cli -h` for help.

-Output of the CLI app is a BMP image; you can convert it to something nicer like a PNG with ffmpeg or similar.
+Output of the CLI app is a BMP image; you can convert it to something nicer like a PNG with FFmpeg or similar.

 Additionally, the output is black and white - you can replace these colours using your tool of choice if desired.